 Such rainfalls, according to the researchers, will be the result of “long, narrow bands of concentrated vapor” called atmospheric rivers, which form as more water is transported through the air.
 These “rivers” in the sky can cause major flooding as soon as they hit barriers such as a mountain range, according to the university.

 “Atmospheric rivers will bring unprecedented extreme rainfall over East Asia under global warming,” the researchers wrote in their study, which was published in Geophysical Research Letters in December 2021.
+The researchers utilized model simulations based on meteorological data collected from 1951 to 2010 to examine the behavior of atmospheric rivers under various climate change outcomes.
+They found that if temperatures rise by 7.2 degrees Fahrenheit (4 degrees Celsius), there would be “strengthened vapor transport and increased precipitation.”

 The simulations, modeled through the year 2090, also revealed that peaks in rainfall would occur in western Japan, central Japan, northern Japan, the Korean Peninsula, northeastern China and Taiwan.
 The southwestern slope of the Japanese Alps, in particular, would suffer the strongest precipitates.